Affiliate links on Android Authority may earn us a commission. Learn more.

 Can you connect Nest devices to Alexa?
 Yes, here's how

 While Amazon and Google are normally rivals in the smart home space, they do make concessions to each other out of practical necessity — after all, you can sell more cameras and thermostats if they support multiple platforms.
 So do Google Nest products work Alexa?
 The answer is yes, but only some of them.
 Here’s how to connect the ones that do work.

 You can link (compatible) Google Nest devices with Alexa by enabling their associated skill.
-Open the Alexa mobile app, then navigate to More > Skills and Games and search for “Google Nest."
-Tap on the listing and follow button prompts to link your Google account.
+Once Nest devices are linked to your Google account, open the Alexa mobile app, then navigate to More > Skills and Games and search for "Google Nest."
+Tap on the listing and follow button prompts to link with Google.

 JUMP TO KEY SECTIONS

 How to connect your Nest devices to Alexa

 As with any third-party Alexa accessory, the key is enabling an associated “skill,” in this case the Google Nest skill.
 You can do that through its Amazon web listing, or else by using the Alexa mobile app.
 In the app:

 - Select the More tab, then Skills and Games.

 - Using the search field up top to search for “Google Nest.”